LupeanAlexandru/dianaportofolio/README.md

+# Portofolio website for my sister who is a makeup artist

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.